COALAIP/specs/README.md

 As we're proposing this practical specification based on the LCC Framework and JSON-LD with the background of saving all linked entity data on public ledgers (read: "Blockchains" or "Registries"), we'd like to add our own set of requirements:

 - Elements of the Party's ID may represent the public part of an asymmetric cryptographic key pair
-    - The public key should be represented using a unified way of encoding (as inspiration see [Bitcoin Address public key encoding](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
+    - If so, the public key should be represented using a unified way of encoding (as inspiration see [Bitcoin Address public key encoding](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
 - A Party must only allowed to be issued when providing at least one valid public part of an asynchronous cryptography key pair